-In spite of each of the improvement methodologies offering a clear and consistent roadmap to implementation (e.g., DMAIC for Six Sigma, DMADV for Design for Six Sigma, 7 Wastes of Lean, etc.), different companies have experienced varying degrees of success in implementing such programs.
+In spite of each of the improvement methodologies offering a clear and consistent roadmap to implementation (e.g., DMAIC [Define, Measure, Analyze, Improve, Control] for Six Sigma, DMADV [Define, Measure, Analyze, Design, Verify] for Design for Six Sigma, 7 Wastes of Lean, etc.), different companies have experienced varying degrees of success in implementing such programs.
 In many cases, the benefits, in terms of employee morale and culture, customer satisfaction and the bottom line have turned elusive.
-The question is — why is there this variation in levels of success amongst adopters of these programs?
+The question is – why is there this variation in levels of success among adopters of these programs?

 The answer lies in the fact that most methodologies offer steps that are necessary to achieve success; they are neither sufficient nor exhaustive.
 This article explores some of the potential issues that need to be addressed during a change process that can make the difference between a successful and a not-so-successful deployment.

 Underestimating the need for a support structure can be a big mistake in the process of deploying Lean or Six Sigma.
 It is important to first assess the gap between your current state and the future, desired state.
 This activity produces a list of things that need to change and, in addition, those that need to be positively reinforced.
 In the change process, this is not an either/or proposition.
 Both need to be done.
 As an example, if one has the fortune of having an army of talented Black Belts but a broken Champion support system, the program can fail in a heartbeat.
 Again, if both are present and yet, executive support is absent, then that can lead to disastrous results for a program as well.

 The role of a consultant is potentially huge in this case.
 The superior knowledge base can be helpful in foreseeing roadblocks and addressing them at the very outset.